epfl-scitas/xdp/README.md

 # xdp

 eXtended Deploy - define and deploy a software stack over different architectures using Spack

-## general overview
+## main purpose and general overview

-The goal of xdp is to install a software stack (defined by the stack file) on a given platform (defined by the platform file).
-The design enables xdp to install the same software stack over different hardware architectures.
+The goal of xdp is to install a software stack (declared in the stack file) on a given platform (declared in the platform file).
+This enables `xdp` to install the exactly same software stack over different hardware architectures, provided their distinguishing characteristics in the platform file.

-This generality is acheived through the use of `filters` and `tokens` which are two concepts used by xdp to read data from the platform file and write the manifest that spack is waiting for to install the stack.
+This is acheived through the use of `tokens` and `oddities` which are the two concepts used by `xdp` to deploy the stack taking advantage of all the particular features of the target architecture such as gpu acceleration, high performance fabrics, and various OS related libaries.

-Using the filtering mechanism xdp can read the fabrics interconnect declared in the platform file and `chose` the corresponding set of variants in the stack file when installing the MPI library.

-Using the tokens mechanism xdp can read in the platform file for the compiler provided by the platform OS and then `replace` it in the stack file where needed.
+A `token` can be seen as a sticker that is provided by the platform and will be applied in the stack file where needed.
+It can be used to defined the python version or the target architecture.

-Using this technique xdp can install the same software stack in platforms having different specifications and arhitectures provided their differences have previously been identified in the platform file.
-Each system should provide it's own platform file.
+An `oddity` is a particulariry of the platform that is able to influence the compilation options of a package.
+For example, it can be used to compile a package with GPU support on platforms equipped with acceleration but do not add this option if the platform file does not specify GPU acceleration.

+`xdp` can be integrated into any CI/CD pipeline like Jenkins or Gitlab CI and thus automate the stack deployment process.

+## software architecture

+The main object is the stack.
+A stack comprises programming environment (PE) objects and package list objects.

+A PE is used to declare compilers and notable libraries like CUDA and MPI that should be used as dependencies when compiling packages declared in package lists.
+Package lists are used to aggregate packages having in common these dependencies.

+Conceptually speaking, a PE contains one or more Releases.
+One Release contains one or more Definitions and one Definitions contains one or more Packages.

+A PackageList is just a Definition with more attributes.

 ## the stack file

 This is the main file where the packages to be installed are listed.
 Everything is done using YAML syntax.
 This file will also contain a section to declare the compiler to use as well as other notable libraries such as a linear algebra library, GPU driver, python